MikkelGraugaard/Portfolio/README.md

 ## Project 1 - Relationship between sentiments in SoMe and the stock market

 ### Including
-  - Scraping Reddit and Twitter with API's
+  - Scraping Reddit and [Twitter](https://github.com/DataScienceProjectUni/PredictStockusingRedditandTwitter/blob/main/DataCollection/Tools/Twitter_Webscraper.R) with API's
-  - Transforming half a million rows of unstructured data to structured
+  - Transforming half a million rows of unstructured text data to structured
-  - Feature engineering with the use of natural language processing
+  - Feature engineering with the use of [natural language processing](https://github.com/DataScienceProjectUni/PredictStockusingRedditandTwitter/blob/main/SentimentAnalysis/Sentiment_Per_GMEcomment.R) <- (Code)
   - Classifying stock movements using, but not limited to:
     - Random Forest
     - Extreme gradient boosting